pedrorivera40/MJOLNIR/HH3_Demo_Script_draft_1.md

 8. Try changing a user's username to an existing username.
 9. Try changing a user's email to an existing email.

+## Error Handling Athlete & Events

+For the error handling portion we want to showcase the system's resilience to erroneous inputs.
+In the front end this can be seen by the UI setting restrictions when erroneous input is entered, and notifications when erroneous actions are performed in the system.
+In terms of the back end this can be seen by running the tests, outlined in the testing sheet, for the back end's athlete & event management capabilities.

+1. Trying to create an athlete without the required fields.

+2. Trying to create an athlete with information that does not conform to the athlete profile field formats.

+3. Trying to edit an athlete with information that does not conform to the athlete profile field formats.

+4. Trying to create an event without the required fields.

+5. Trying to create an event with information that does not conform to the athlete profile field formats.

+6. Trying to edit an event with information that does not conform to the athlete profile field formkats.